-How is a facelift procedure performed?
+How is a Facelift Procedure Performed?

-Whilst the above techniques mainly focus on sagging around the jowls and jawline, a mid facelift can address laxity and flattening of the skin in the middle segment of the face.
+Whilst the above techniques mainly focus on sagging around the jowls and jawline, a mid-facelift can address laxity and flatten the skin in the middle segment of the face.
 This includes the cheek area below the eyelids and next to the nose.
 The surgeon will make small incisions in the hairline and either the mouth or lower eyelid.
 The surgeon can then tighten the muscles and reposition the fatty tissue upwards.
 This restores volume in the cheeks to create a natural, youthful contour to the face.
 This technique is ideal for patients who want to achieve a subtle but noticeable lift and fullness to their cheeks.